programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Administrator permissions mean that you don't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website); you have the option of following [this step below](#force-merge-checkbox-use) to skip review.
 If you wish, you can always request and wait for a review if you have any concerns about your code or wish for feedback on a post before publication.
 The following instructions cover how to review and merge a collaborator's changes.

-Pick up right after someone has used the steps above to create a pull request:
+After someone has used the steps above to create a pull request:

 If you hear a PR needs review via a GitHub email notification, that email will contain a link to the PR page.
 If someone doesn't provide a link but tells you they have a PR needing review, you can find the PR page by clicking the "Pull requests" tab in the horizontal menu across the top of the repository, and then click on the PR you want to review in the list that appears: